Official Website of Andréa Fekete

 American Book Review

-ANDREA FEKETE was born and raised in West Virginia.
-She's daughter and niece of union leaders and coal miners, granddaughter to Mexican and Hungarian immigrants.
-Her historical fiction novel of the coal mine wars, Waters Run Wild explores women and immigrant life in the coal camps.
-Her poetry rarely explores Appalachia while her fiction is always about Appalachia or the south.
-She has one poetry chapbook, I Held a Morning (2012), Her poetry and fiction appear in such publications as Chiron Review, Borderlands: Texas Poetry Review, The Kentucky Review, The Montucky Review, The Smithville Journal, The Adirondack Review, ABZ, and in anthologies such as Eyes Glowing at the Edge of the Woods: Fiction & Poetry from West Virginia (WVU Press) among others.
-Along with Lara Lillibridge, Andrea co-curated Feminine Rising: Voices of Power & Invisibility, (2019) a collection of poetry and essays from 70 award-winning & emerging women writers from around the globe.
+Andréa Fekete has mostly left the social-media matrix.
+Her literary novel of the historical coal mine wars, Waters Run Wild, (2018) explores women's & immigrant life in the coal camps of West Virginia.
+She has two poetry chapbooks, I Held a Morning (2012) and Dear Lovely (2020).
+Her poetry & fiction appear in many journals & anthologies such as Chiron Review, Borderlands: Texas Poetry Review, The Kentucky Review, The Montucky Review, The Smithville Journal, The Adirondack Review, ABZ, and in anthologies such as Eyes Glowing at the Edge of the Woods: Fiction & Poetry from West Virginia, among many others.
+She co-curated Feminine Rising: Voices of Power & Invisibility (2019) a collection of poetry & essays from 70 award-winning & emerging women writers from around the globe.
 The book took the Silver in Foreword Review's Indie Book of the Year in Women's Studies.
-An excerpt from her newest unpublished novel Native Trees was a finalist in Still: The Journal’s 2019 Fiction contest.
+An excerpt from her unpublished novel Native Trees was a finalist in Still: The Journal's 2019 Fiction contest.
 She was awarded a Fellowship from the Mid-Atlantic Foundation for the Arts.
 She taught college English & writing for almost 15 years at multiple universities.
 She currently seeks literary representation.

 Photo Credit: Rafaél Barker Photography 2019